-Intelligent procurement is built on cognitive intelligence which is a system that learns from human interaction, and then can formulate recommendations and behaviors over time to mirror what a human expert would do.
+Intelligent procurement is built on cognitive intelligence which is a system that learns from human interaction and then can formulate recommendations and behaviors over time to mirror what a human expert would do.

-This phase of the journey is coming, and its coming soon.
-Many companies and providers may claim to already be at this stage, claiming to offer cognitive solutions, however this is categorically untrue.
+This phase of the journey is coming, and it’s coming soon.
+Many companies and providers may claim to already be at this stage, claiming to offer cognitive solutions, however, this is categorically untrue.
 While trending in the right direction towards cognitive ability, most of these vendors have a strong augmented intelligence foundation that is compounded with RPA capabilities.

 In other words, a human still has to make the decision to automate a process.
 While being very powerful and useful, and may fulfill an organization’s needs, this still falls under augmented procurement.

 The key here is the system’s ability to learn from the past and react in the future without needing a human along to guide.
 This is what sets it apart from past technologies and what makes it so revolutionary.
 Instead of being guided to a decision and best practice as with the augmented phase, intelligent procurement systems will be able to learn from past behavior over time, analyze historical and current data, and make a decision based on that data.
-Eventually, instead of needing a human to the make the change, the system will automatically implement this change and flag administrators to alert them of the decision.
+Eventually, instead of needing a human to make the change, the system will automatically implement this change and flag administrators to alert them of the decision.

 Of course, these systems will need plenty of data in order to effectively recommend and implement changes, but it will be able to learn and get smarter over time to truly drive ROI for the organization.
-This will also free up procurement professionals to be able to focus on other value adding and strategic activities as opposed to a long and complex sourcing event or approving routine invoices.
+This will also free up procurement professionals to be able to focus on other value-adding and strategic activities as opposed to a long and complex sourcing event or approving routine invoices.